Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 >[!example]- Result
 >![[Pasted image 20250226160227.png]]

-- thats means that we hace a Directory Path Traversal using
+- That's means that we have a Directory Path Traversal using
 ```bash
 curl http://10.10.11.164/uploads/..//etc/hosts --path-as-is --ignore-content-length
 ```
-# Docker Exploitation
+# Exploitation
 ## Inicial Access 1st Method

-- so we can exploit the function `os.path.join()` (because if we use `/` the left path of the command will be removed)
+- We can exploit the function `os.path.join()` (because if we use `/` the left path of the command will be removed)
 >[!info]- Like this:
->`/route/to/path/public/uploads/MyFileName`
+>`/route/to/path/public/uploads</MyFileName>`
 >to
 >`/MyfileName`